You cannot explain what it’s like to mourn someone who is still alive unless you have experienced it first-hand.

 Anyone can become a Dementia Friend.
 All it requires is the investment of a little time to find out what dementia is and how it affects a person and their family.
 Then, armed with this knowledge, doing small everyday things that help.
 For example, being patient in a shop queue, or spending time with someone you know who is living with dementia.

-Bennett Griffin is an award winning solicitors based in West Sussex with offices in central Worthing and Ferring.
-Our experienced and specialist solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
+Bennett Griffin are award-winning Solicitors based in West Sussex.
+From our office in central Worthing our experienced and specialist Solicitors offer a comprehensive service and will work with you in an honest, considered, and practical manner.
 Please contact us on 01903 229 999 or by email at email@example.com for more information.